jumoel/golive/README.md

 A minimal continious *someting* system.

-It listens on port 8080 for a POST webhook request from hosted git services (only Bitbucket at the moment).
+It (by default) listens on port 8080 for a POST webhook request from hosted git services (only Bitbucket at the moment).

 If the pushed repository and branch is present in the config file `golive.json`, all the commands listed run, as-is.